aamna-sys/react-expenses-tracker/README.md

 ## About the Project

-An expense tracking application built in React using `useState` Hook
+An expense tracking application built in React using `useState` hook.

 ## Concepts Learned: